bas-ansible-roles-collection/postgresql9-client/README.md

 ## Overview

+* Installs PostgreSQL client package from system-only sources
-* Installs PostgreSQL client package, plus system packages and python bindings to connect to a PostgreSQL database
+* Installs system packages used by language bindings to connect to PostgreSQL databases from system-only sources
+* Installs Python bindings to connect to PostgreSQL databases from system-only sources

 ## Quality Assurance